mahmoudjiha/RB101/lesson_3/easy_1_question_2.md

 5. When `?` is put after something, this can be a sign that the method will evaluate the caller based on some conditional defined in the method and will likely return a boolean.
-6. When `!!` is put before something, it will always evaluate to `true`.
+6. When `!!` is put before something, it will always evaluate to its boolean.